 (C) ERCOT shall distribute the repayment to QSEs representing Load on the same basis used to collect the monthly capital expenditures, using a monthly Load Ratio Share (LRS).
 A QSE’s monthly LRS shall be the QSE’s total Real-Time Adjusted Metered Load (AML) for the month divided by the total ERCOT Real-Time AML for the same month.

-(e) ERCOT shall endeavor to minimize the deployment of capacity procured pursuant to this paragraph with the goal of reducing the potential distortion of markets.
+(h) ERCOT shall endeavor to minimize the deployment of capacity procured pursuant to this Section with the goal of reducing the potential distortion of markets.
 Resources and Loads deployed to alleviate imminent Emergency Conditions will not be offered into the Day-Ahead Market (DAM).
 Rather, ERCOT will determine whether to use the capacity as part of the Hourly Reliability Unit Commitment (HRUC) process based on system conditions and the ability to meet Demand.
 In the event Generation Resources are committed and On-Line, ERCOT systems will generate a proxy offer for the Generation Resource at the Real-Time System-Wide Offer Cap (RTSWCAP).
 The default offer will place the Generation Resources among the last for economic Dispatch, so as not to displace Generation Resources that are On-Line and offering into the market.
 To the extent practicable, the capacity deployed to alleviate imminent Emergency Conditions will not be used solely for the purpose of reducing local congestion.

+(i) For any capacity procured under paragraph (4)(d), ERCOT must be provided with a detailed explanation that demonstrates that any payments made to accelerate the Commercial Operations Date is justifiable and reasonable, and that, absent the payments, the acceleration would not have occurred otherwise.

-(f) An Entity cannot be compelled to enter into a contract under this paragraph.
+(j) An Entity cannot be compelled to enter into a contract under this Section.